rberman/Synesthesia/README.md

 ###Native app testing

+This is only availiable in OS X operating system.

 1. Open the existing project directory (Synesthesia/platforms/ios) in XCode.
 2. Change the Bundle Identifier to com.ionicframework.testapp161830.
 3. If you do not already have a team, link your team to your app.